Central California Public Health Consortium

 - Health in all Policies: The Consortium achieves health equity by addressing the Social Determinants of Health.
 The circumstances that people live in are shaped by the distribution of money, power and resources at global, national and local levels, which are themselves influenced by policy choices.

-- Innovation: Promoting access to and use of state-of-the-art tools for improving the quality, relevance, and timeliness of community health information that will drive innovation to improve the health of the San Joaquin Valley and adjoining counties.
+- Innovation: Promoting access to and use of state-of-the-art tools for improving the quality, relevance, and timeliness of community health information that will drive innovation to improve the health of Central California.

 - Engaged Community: Engaging and partnering with the community for public health surveillance and assessment and community health improvement planning to strengthen the relevance and quality of effective interventions, and enhance the translation or results into evidence-based practice.
 Ultimately, this collaborative approach improves both the quality and impact of public health.